buzzm/WebF/README.md

 The class must support these methods:
 * __init__:  Is passed context as argument.
 * help:  More on this later.

-The class optionally may provide these methods:
-* start:  Called once at the start of the web service call and is passed the args sent in the URL.
-Can optionally return a dict that will be sent to the client.
+* start:  Called once at the start of the web service call and is passed:
+  * cmd: "GET", "POST", "PUT", or "DELETE"
+  * hdrs:  A dictionary of HTTP headers
+  * args:  A dictionary of arguments, decoded from the inbound JSON args and observing EJSON conventions, so dates end up as datetime.datetime, etc.
+  * rfile:  The input stream if this is a PUT or POST It must return a tuple containing the response code and a single dict that will be sent to the client.
+If the dict is `None`, only the response code is sent.
+This allows simple functions to package all logic in the start method, such as doing database lookups and transforms, and returning status and a result doc.

+The class can optionally provide these methods:
 * next:  Called iteratively as necessary for the function to vend units of content.
-It is not necessary, for example, to build a giant array of 1m items and send it out as one thing.  next() leverages python's yield operator.
+This allows the function to incrementally vend output to the consumer.
+It is therefore not necessary, for example, to build a giant array of 100,000 items in the start() method and emit a single huge response.
+The client, however, sees a single stream of material and does not have to perform any special actions.  next() leverages python's yield operator.
 * end:  Called after iteration to next() has concluded.
-Can option return a dict that will be sent to the client.
+Can optionally return a dict that will be sent to the client.
 Command-style function that only return a status doc typically only need a start() method; no next() or end().

 The class optionally may provide an `authenticate` method.
 See Authentication below for more.

 Functions can have zero more arguments.
 Unlike traditional functions, there are only 2 HTTP arguments in the framework `args` and `fargs`.
 The latter